Welcome to today's edition of the Rush 24-7 podcast.

 Even in Somalia, President Clinton made a decision.

-We have to we have to change direction.
+We have to change direction.

 We need to change direction.